 Consumer work pool is not started by default and will be created when the first consumer is added on the channel.
 When the last consumer is cancelled, consumer work pool will be shut down.
-This ensures that channels that are only used to publish messages do keep around threads that do nothing.
+This ensures that channels that are only used to publish messages do not keep around threads that do nothing.

 It also reduces the amount of time it takes to open a channel, which is desirable for applications doing heavy request/reply (RPC) communication.